 My name is Deirdre Ann Brogan and I've worked in the science area and as my career developed I realized that I was doing a lot more writing than I thought.
 So when I finished up at my job, I looked for a different career path and chose technical writing.

 Why did you choose UL?
 Did you have any connection to UL or is it just something you saw online?

 Initially I saw it online searching for courses related to technical writing.
-However, I do have a niece that went to UL.
+However, I have a niece that went to UL.
 She finished two years ago and she was very happy with the programme she studied so it made me feel comfortable to go with UL because of that.

 Yes, absolutely.
 I think in my career I was certainly doing bits of manuals, training manuals, guidebooks and things like that.
 All very much the traditional typed up manual documentation.
-However in this day and age things are moving on and you now need different skills because everything is going online.
+However in this day and age things are moving on and you now need different skills because everything has gone online.
 We use electronic, audio and visual training now, it is great to have these skills and to develop them further.

 You've acquired new skills, do you feel you can go into other areas now?
 Do you feel that these new skills have expanded your opportunities?

 I'm already starting to see that there's new job types being advertised, like E-Learning.
 I hadn't heard about those type of jobs maybe three years ago, so these skills are sought after now.
 I'm looking to move on into a different career and I can see that there's a lot of work out there for technical writers and it is moving from pure writing skills to this more electronic way of sharing information so it's great to have that within the programme.

 Would you recommend the programme to others?